 Submitting a Nomination

-Graduate Directors must nominate prospective Fellows after they have been admitted to their graduate program.
+Graduate Directors can only nominate prospective Fellows after they have been admitted to their graduate program.

 The program must provide the fellow with whichever is greater: